 The Morning Upgrade Cards Routine

 When I first started, I followed the specific routine that Miracle Morning teaches.
 It was a great starting point for me and I’ve since adjusted the routine to match up with my goals and interests.

-Here is a look at my BMP Routine:
+Here is a look at the prompts on The Morning Upgrade cards:

 While I follow a lot of the principles I learned in the Miracle Morning, I’ve put together a specific routine that works best for me.
-I encourage you to adopt the BMP routine I created, because it has a lot of room to customize what you do in each section.
+I encourage you to adopt and use the cards I created, because it is short, but powerful.

 Note: some of the links below, and throughout my website, are affiliate links where I earn a commission on any sales I refer.
 That said, I only link to products/services that I use and recommend…and I link to the product/service even if they don’t have an affiliate program (meaning, it’s not just about the money 🙂). -Ryan

 Get a Glass of Water and Take a Deep Breath